 - kidney failure

 - renal tubular necrosis

-There are several causes for both high and low urine osmolality.
-Some of these, such as dehydration, are relatively easy to deal with, while others can be more serious or ongoing.
-Your doctor will work with you to figure out what is causing your abnormal results.
+Both high and low urine osmolality have several causes.
+Some of these, such as dehydration, are relatively easy to treat.
+Others can be more serious or ongoing.
+Increased urine output and a high osmolality may occur due to your body flushing out a substance, such as excess glucose if you have diabetes.
+Your doctor will work with you to figure out what’s causing your abnormal results.